Showing 1 - 1 OF 1

 Contact information for key programs and services at this installation.

 A wide range of programs are available for youth and teens, including youth sports and recreation programs, educational programs and programs that support leadership and career development.
 Please review the information to learn what programs and services are available at this installation.

-Youth Services offers recreation, leisure, and developmental programming for middle and high school youth.
-Youth Development programming includes teen workshops, job enrichment, youth councils, volunteer opportunities, and computer enrichment.
-Youth Services partners with national organizations such as 4-H and Boys and Girls Clubs of America in order to allow us to offer time tested quality programs for teens.
+Youth Programs offers recreation, leisure, and developmental programming for middle and high school youth.
+Youth Development programming includes teen workshops, job enrichment, youth leadership opportunities, youth councils, volunteer opportunities, and computer enrichment.
+Youth Programs partners with national organizations such as 4-H and Boys and Girls Clubs of America.
+These partnerships allow us to offer time tested, quality programs for teens.

 The youth center is located in building P-10788 on Chapel Drive, which is a block behind the AAFES PX and Commissary shopping center.
 Please see the contacts list for hours of operation by grade level.
 The youth center has 18,000 square feet of programmable space and it includes: